 The authority to trade-in assets, destroy or otherwise dispose of assets is outlined in the Delegations- Contract, Financial, Staffing and Tender Policy.

-All such disposals, except for the categories listed below, are subject to written advice from operational areas and are to be coordinated by the Associate Director, Corporate Finance.
+All such disposals, except for the categories listed below, are subject to written advice from operational areas and are to be coordinated by the Head, Corporate Finance.
 An Asset Disposal Form is available at the Finance Forms page.

 The following exceptions apply to the above directive:

-• Motor Vehicles: All business use motor vehicle disposal is coordinated by Facilities through Smartfleet, the University's nominated fleet manager;
+- Motor Vehicles: All business use motor vehicle disposal is coordinated by Property and Infrastructure through Smartfleet, the University's nominated fleet manager;

 Where the calling of tenders is the desired method of disposal, the University's Procurement Framework must be strictly observed.